-We often think of ourselves as guardian of the environment; in all our day-to-day operations we put a high priority on its protection and conservation.
+We often think of ourselves as a guardian of the environment; all our day-to-day operations support its protection and conservation.

-As significant landowners, we look after Sites of Special Scientific Interest, the National Nature Reserve Lullington Heath, in East Sussex, two nature reserves, Arlington Reservoir and Ardingly Reservoir and numerous Areas of Outstanding Natural Beauty.
+As significant landowners, we own or manage 33 Sites of Special Scientific Interest, a National Nature Reserve, two local nature reserves and numerous Areas of Outstanding Natural Beauty.

-A healthy, vibrant environment where nature can flourish is essential to securing and safeguarding our valuable water resources.
-Keeping water clean and fresh at source means we have to do less in the water treatment process to make it safe to drink and use.
+A healthy, vibrant environment where nature can flourish is essential to protecting our valuable water resources.
+Keeping water clean and fresh at source means we have to do less in the water treatment process to make it safe to use.

-- We work with others to achieve our environmental goals, including the British Trust for Conservation Volunteers, Natural England, The Sussex and Hampshire Wildlife Trusts and the Kent Wildlife Trust, and we are a founder member of the Sussex Otters & Rivers Partnership, set up in 2000.
+We work with others to achieve our environmental goals, including the British Trust for Conservation Volunteers, Natural England, local wildlife and rivers trusts, AONB units and National Park authorities.

 Biodiversity pilot projects